bingson/WinGolems/Readme.md

- Shift+Win+7             Mem: add selected text to the bottom of 7.txt Shift+Win+8             Mem: add selected text to the bottom of 8.txt Shift+Win+9             Mem: add selected text to the bottom of 9.txt Shift+Ctrl+Mbutton      Mem: double click and paste contents of 0.txt at cursor position Ctrl+Mbutton            Mem: double click and paste contents of number entered at prompt Ctrl+Alt+0              Mem: overwrite 0.txt with selected text Ctrl+Alt+1              Mem: overwrite 1.txt with selected text Ctrl+Alt+2              Mem: overwrite 2.txt with selected text
+ Shift+Win+7             Mem: add selected text to the bottom of 7.txt Shift+Win+8             Mem: add selected text to the bottom of 8.txt Shift+Win+9             Mem: add selected text to the bottom of 9.txt Leftctrl+Mbutton        Mem: double click and paste contents of 0.txt at cursor position Shift+Leftctrl+Mbutton  Mem: double click and paste contents of number entered at prompt Ctrl+Alt+0              Mem: overwrite 0.txt with selected text Ctrl+Alt+1              Mem: overwrite 1.txt with selected text Ctrl+Alt+2              Mem: overwrite 2.txt with selected text